 Most people have a hard enough time wrapping their heads around the idea that Dr. Bengston has been curing the most terrifying cancers humanity has seen for 30-plus years.
 It is doubtful that raising the credibility bar by suggesting that his students have been doing likewise will help the cause.
 Even I'm left scratching my head wondering where this came from.

 A cautionary tale

 In the summer of 2008 we treated a stage-4 pancreatic cancer patient who we were told was on his deathbed.
 After we began treating him he miraculously rallied and was eventually discharged to go home.
-He stopped taking morphine five days after we began treating him.
+He stopped taking morphine five days after his first treatment.
 His jaundice reversed.
 He was able to get out of bed, walk to the park, go shopping, spend weekends at the cottage.
 He started thinking that he might even go back to work.
 Six weeks after we began treating him his blood values were nearly normal, but in the four weeks after that he developed septicemia and then suddenly died.

 A few months later I found some promotional material on the internet relating to two workshops Dr. Bengston held that fall.
 In it the promoter excitedly proclaimed that our deceased patient was alive and well and back at work, fully recovered from his stage-4 pancreatic cancer.
 This claim was made a mere three weeks after our patient had passed away.

 I don't believe that the person who wrote the promotional material meant to deceive anyone.
 I believe it was a case of "broken telephone" syndrome—someone acting on outdated information, not bothering to check with the source.
 In this way all information is suspect, except information that one is able to verify.
 I can't help but wonder whether our pancreatic cancer patient forms part of the 35 years of successes that this FAQ alludes to.